curbengh/curbengh.github.io/source/_posts/edit-multiple-questions-limesurvey.md

 date: 2018-10-18 00:00:00
 tags:
 ---
-On LimeSurvey, making minor edits to multiple questions can be quite a chore. `ListQuestions` view allows you to edit multiple questions at the same time.
+On LimeSurvey, making minor edits to multiple questions can be quite a chore. `List Questions` view allows you to edit multiple questions at the same time.

 <!-- more -->

-`ListQuestions` view allows you to delete, set 'mandatory', 'other', CSS class, and randomise multiple questions at the same time.
+`List Questions` view allows you to delete, set 'mandatory', 'other', CSS class, and randomise multiple questions at the same time.

+Edit: The view is accessible through (Survey) Settings > Survey menu > List questions.

+{% cloudinary 20181018/listquestions.png %}

+Ignore the rest...

 I stumbled upon ListQuestions view after I deleted a question from a question group.
 But the view is not accessible through the interface, there's no button which can take you to that view.